pradip9102/refactoring/src/main/java/com/vizurd/tryout/refactoring/readme/extract-interface.md

 #S Wonderful, it's all working!

 #|en| In this case, a hidden benefit appears, in the form of in-code documentation.
-This benefit is not worth the work if talking about just one method, but if several classes start to use the <code>Billable</code> interface, this can be rather valuable.
+This benefit is not worth the work if talking about just one method, but if several classes start to use the `Billable` interface, this can be rather valuable.

 #|en| A major payoff comes when we want to invoice cost for office equipment as well.
-All we need to do is implement the <code>Billable</code> interface in those classes.
+All we need to do is implement the `Billable` interface in those classes.
 After that, we can include computers cost in the timesheet.

 Set final step